Early Years Foundation Stage: Curriculum Intent / Implementation / Impact Statement 2021

 We encourage all children and families to develop a love of reading through nursery rhymes, core texts, Talk 4 Reading library sessions and we hold regular sessions with parents throughout the year.

 Children will develop positive attitudes and interests in maths, looking for patterns and relationships, spotting connections and having a go.
 We aim to develop a strong grounding in numbers to excel mathematically.
 Overtime they will develop a deep understanding of numbers to 10 and the patterns and relationships between them.
 Children will have rich opportunities to develop their spatial reasoning skills across all areas of maths including Shape, Space & Measures.
+In Reception children take part in the a daily Mastering Number session.

 Regular visits to the woodlands take place every 2 weeks throughout the year.
 Alternating am / pm nursery with each reception class.
 This gives children an opportunity to observe and talk about the changes throughout the course of the year.
 Each group adopts a tree in the woodland area and watches how it changes throughout the season.
 These sessions use picture books as a main focus with additional opportunities for children to develop their own interests and fascinations.
 The woodlands also provide children with a chance to develop their gross motor skills and coordination and control of their bodies.